The complete guide to Stripe Connect for marketplace founders

 Payments will make or break your marketplace.
 You can have the perfect niche.
 You can have buyers.
 You can even have sellers.
 But if money can't move cleanly between them - you don't have a business.

 And that's where Stripe Connect comes in.
-It's the payment infrastructure behind marketplaces like Lyft, Instacart, and Kickstarter.
+It's the payment infrastructure behind marketplaces like Lyft, Instacart, Kickstarter, and most ecommerce marketplaces.
 But setting it up yourself is one of the most complex parts of building a marketplace.

 What Stripe Connect Actually Is